Hennessy-Milner Theorems via Galois Connections: Quantitative Case

 After discussing the classical case of behavioural equivalences, we will now follow an analogous path to obtain behavioural distances in a quantitative setting.
 We will begin by first considering the bisimulation pseudo-metric, then directed simulation pseudo-metric, and lastly conclude with the directed (decorated) trace pseudo-metric, from which one can obtain the undirected version by symmetrization.
 In each case, we will again start out by defining the logics and derive the fixpoint equations for the corresponding behaviour function.

 In addition, our decorated trace distance can be seen as the quantitative generalization of a decorated trace preorder, which when instantiated corresponds to (complete) trace/failure/ready inclusions.
 So, in this sense, our decorated trace distance is going to be parametric.
 Lastly, though the concrete trace distance is studied elsewhere (cf.\thinspace \cite{afs:linear-branching-metrics,fl:quantitative-spectrum-journal}), we are not aware of this fixpoint characterization of (decorated) trace distance in the literature.
-There is a recursive characterization in \cite{fl:quantitative-spectrum-journal}, but based on an auxiliary lattice that serves as memory.\todo[color=green!20]{B: Modified the claim that we are the first to do fixpoint equations for trace metrics.}
+There is a recursive characterization in \cite{fl:quantitative-spectrum-journal}, but based on an auxiliary lattice that serves as memory.

 In the rest of this section we fix a metric transition system $(X, \to, d_A)$ over $A$.